mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

 > For more information about Xamarin.Forms bindable properties, see [Xamarin.Forms Bindable Properties
 > ](~/xamarin-forms/xaml/bindable-properties.md)

-Attach the `propertyChanged` delegate of the binable properties to the method `CustomPropertyChanged` that will process inputs from the user, like assigning the `ToggleBar`'s `Text` property to the label's `Text` property, and the `ToggleButton`'s `UnselectedColor` to the label's `TextColor` when it's unselected, and attaching a `TapGestureRecognizer` to the Label’s `GestureRecognizers` collection that will mutate the selection state of the toggle button.
+Attach the `propertyChanged` delegate of the binable properties to the method `CustomPropertyChanged` that will process inputs from the user, like assigning the `ToggleButton`'s `Text` property to the label's `Text` property, and the `ToggleButton`'s `UnselectedColor` to the label's `TextColor` when it's unselected, and adding a `TapGestureRecognizer` to the Label’s `GestureRecognizers` collection that will mutate the selection state of the toggle button.

 ```csharp
 private static void CustomPropertyChanged(BindableObject bindable, object oldValue, object newValue)